Instructor:

 All assignments are to be submitted on engineering paper.
 You may use

-any type of engineering paper as long as it has a background grid.
+any engineering paper as long as it has a background grid.
 The example page below

 is for the paper available in the bookstore.
 If an alternate form of paper is used, the